Vacation rentals in Pinecrest

 Apart from the lake, most activities will require a short drive to explore the California wilderness.
 The massive Stanislaus National Forest encompasses moderate to difficult hikes through wildflower meadows and miles of pine trees, with trails ending at peaks of up to 11,500 feet or at calming waterfalls between large mountain boulders.
 But you don’t have to be an expert hiker to enjoy nature here; the village also offers a sandy beach near the lake and some excellent locally sourced restaurants for a dinner away from the cabin.

-Top things to do in Pinecrest
+What are the top things to do in Pinecrest?

 Pinecrest Lake National Recreation Trail